Questions & Answers – Drains, Leaks, Pipes, Odors

 Will a Clogged Vent Slow Down a Drain?

 If the vent on a toilet is not working properly it won’t flush all the contents of the bowl through the pipes after using the restroom.
-All other drains in your home will work fine without any vents.
+Other drains could be effected as well.
 However, these vents don’t usually end up with many problems and they’re easy to clean so it’s nothing to worry about.

 My faucets have a white buildup of some kind around the area where water comes out.
 Can I get rid of it without having to replace them all?